jatindera/React-Expense-Report/readme.md

 Credits [Udemy Course](https://www.udemy.com/course/react-the-complete-guide-incl-redux/)

 # Instructions
-To install the dependencies of the app run
+To install the dependencies of the app, please run
 ```bash
 npm install
 ```

-To run the app use
+To run the app, please use
 ```bash
 npm start
 ```